Undefeated Storm ready for early-season showdown with defending champion Mystics

 “They’ve had some players step up that maybe didn’t have a big role last year on that championship team,” Kloppenburg said.
 “And they’re very well coached.
 Mike (Thibault) is an outstanding coach.

 “They have some veteran players that they are integrating into their system.
 They have Meesseman.
 They have an excellent backcourt with Powers and Atkins and Leilani Mitchell.
-They’re very good. … It’ll be a tough game and I think our players are looking forward to tomorrow night.”
+They’re very good. … It’ll be a tough game, and I think our players are looking forward to tomorrow night.”

-The Mystics are also in the middle of a three-games-in-five-days stretch and its relative lack of depth could be costly on short notice.
-Washington, which has designated two roster spots to Delle Donne and Charles, relies on a nine-player rotation and its starting unit ranks second in the league averaging 75.5 points.
+The Mystics are also in the middle of a three-games-in-five-days stretch, and its relative lack of depth could be costly on short rest.
+Washington, which has designated two roster spots for Delle Donne and Charles, relies on a nine-player rotation and its starting unit ranks second in the league averaging 75.5 points.

 Conversely, Seattle utilizes its entire 12-player roster depending on the matchups, which is a rarity in a league with teams heavily dependent on its top-tier talent.